 Getting into a car accident is scary enough as it is.
 It can be an even scarier situation if you hurt another person in the wreck.
 If you are reading this, you may have hurt someone or are being sued for a car accident.
 There are probably a million questions running through your head.
 Ybarra Maldonado wants to help you answer those questions.
+A car accident lawyer Phoenix with our firm will help you safeguard your rights during a car accident case.

 The National Highway Traffic Safety Administration conducted a study of car accidents in 2018.
 It showed that in this year alone, there were over 6.7 million car crashes in the United States.
 Of these, over 1.8 million resulted in injuries only.
 That means 28 percent of accidents that occurred in 2018 left people injured.